howbadisthetrain

 The full picture of what each line's score means, what data feeds it, and where the line between signal and snark lives.

 Every line gets a number from 0 to 10, one decimal.
 Higher is better.
 The number is a deliberate vibescore, not a literal statistical model — it's built to communicate "should I get on this train right now or grab an Uber?" in a single glance.
+A 7.4 means what riders expect, not "the literal mathematical answer."

-• Historical adjustment.
-Lines that are chronically bad (looking at you, L) start a few points lower.
-Lines with a reputation for reliability (the 7, the Q) start higher.
-This is intentional and disclosed so a 7.4 means what riders expect, not "the literal mathematical answer."
+Lines that are chronically bad start a few points lower.
+Lines with a reputation for reliability start higher.
+This is intentional and disclosed so the numbers stay recognizable across days: a 7.4 on the 7 today means what a 7.4 on the 7 meant last week.
+The baseline updates annually based on the MTA's own service-delivered stats.

 Current status: stub data